How Variable Resistance Maximizes Strength Safely (Part 3 of 10)

 • Overhead Press — 2–3×8–12; ribs down, finish strong overhead.

 Add the Heavy Door Anchor for face pulls, pulldowns, and pressdowns.
 Get exercise demos and progressions on our Workouts page.
+Start with a light band, medium, or heavy-duty resistance band based on your comfortability.

 Go Hard, Recover Fast